tayalmanan28/MuJoCo-Tutorial/README.md

 Soon, we will review your request and merge your pull requests to the main branch of project if your pull request is valid.
 You will also get notification once your pull request is merged with existing code base.
 After that you will be able to see your details in contributor section on the page below.

-## LICENSE
+## LICENSE 📃

-The code is licenced under the MIT license and free to use by anyone without any restrictions.
+The code is licenced under the MIT license and free to use by anyone without any restrictions. 👍
 ***

-<p align='center'>Created with :heart: by <a href="https://github.com/tayalmanan28">Manan Tayal</a> and contributed by: <br>
+<p align='center'>Created with ❤ by <a href="https://github.com/tayalmanan28">Manan Tayal</a> and contributed by: <br>
 <a href="https://github.com/bchainbuidler">Blockchain Buidler</a>,
 <a href="https://github.com/Guillermo">Guiller</a>